 - 1. Complete the Health and Public Services application at www.hillcollege.edu/rn - 2.
 Make an appointment with the Health Science Department.
 (Walk-in's are welcome) - a.
-Hill County Campus Teresa Palinkas 254-659-7920 or tpalinkas@hillcollege.edu - b.
-Johnson County Campus- Julie Britton 817-760-5921 or jbritton@hillcollege.edu - 3.
-Completed/in-progress required pre-requisites with a "B" or better (BIOL 2401; BIOL 1322; ENGL 1301, MATH 1314) - 4.
+Hill County Campus Teresa Palinkas 245-659-7920 or tpalinkas@hillcollege.edu - b.
+Johnson County Campus Dee Williams 817-760-5921 or awilliams@hillcollege.edu - 3.
+Completed/in-progress required pre-requisites with a "B" or better (BIOL 2401; RNSG 1301; ENGL 1301; MATH 1314/MATH1332) - 4.
 Official College Transcripts showing completion/in progress with a "B" or better of the pre-requisites.
-Must be in the applicants file by the deadline date. - Achieve a minimum GPA of 3.0 on all pre-requisites listed above and recommended courses (RNSG 1301, BIOL 2402, BIOL 2420, PSYC 2314 and Language/Arts core elective). - 6.
-Science courses must be within 5 years by the deadline date (BIOL 2401, 2402, and 2420). - 7.
-High School graduates or High School Equivalency scores (Mandatory for ALL applicants). - a.
+Must be in the applicants file by the deadline date. - 5.
+Achieve a minimum GPA of 3.0 on all pre-requisites listed above and recommended courses (RNSG 1301, BIOL 2402, BIOL 2420, PSYC 2314 and Language/Arts core elective). - 6.
+Science courses must be within 5 years by the deadline date (BIOL 2401, 2402, and 2420).

+- 7. High School graduates or High School Equivalency scores (Mandatory for ALL applicants). - a.
 Official High School Transcript with a date of graduation/completion or High School Equivalency scores OR - b.
 Out of Country High School Transcripts must be translated into English by a certified translator.
-The original document must be also be submitted.

-8. TOEFL Procedure: Demonstrate English proficiency as an admission requirement.
+The original document must be also be submitted. - 8.
+TOEFL Procedure: Demonstrate English proficiency as an admission requirement.
 Refer to #7 above.